dqx-translation-project/dqx-translation-project.github.io/docs/dqxclarity.md

 - A dependency couldn't be found.
 You can try deleting the `venv` folder in your dqxclarity folder and relaunching to see if it fixes your issue.

-If you aren't sure what to do, please stop by the [Discord](https://discord.gg/dragonquestx), post your issue in the #clarity-questions channel (with the accompanying `startup.log` file attached) and we'll be happy to take a look.
+If you aren't sure what to do, please stop by the [Discord](https://discord.gg/dragonquestx), post your issue in the #clarity-help forum (with the accompanying `startup.log` file attached) and we'll be happy to take a look.

 ### When I launch dqxclarity, the game dialog is translated, but all of the menus are still in Japanese